 To ensure operational execution at the Company as a whole is proper and sound, the Board of Directors shall work to establish compliance systems that ensure overall adherence to relevant laws, regulations and the Company’s articles of incorporation (heretofore, articles) by our corporate Group and build effective internal control systems from the standpoint of further strengthening corporate governance.
 The ASB shall monitor the functioning and effectiveness of these internal control systems in an effort to identify problems early and improve our precision in addressing them.

 2. Systems for Managing and Storing Information on Performance of Duties by Directors(Regulation for Enforcement of the Companies Act, Article 100, paragraph (1), item (i))

 - （1）Information on the performance of duties by directors (minutes for Board of Directors meetings, documents circulated to directors to obtain their approval, written approvals, etc.) shall be recorded in writing and shall be stored and managed based on “information management rules” and other internal rules.

-- （2）A system enabling prompt responses has been established for cases where directors or Audit & Supervisory Board members request to view the aforementioned information.
+- （2）A system enabling prompt responses has been established for cases where directors or ASB members request to view the aforementioned information.